-The Compensation Committee is currently composed of three directors: Dr. Carter, Mr. Gustafson and Dr. Montgomery.
+In 2017 the Compensation Committee was composed of three directors: Mr. Gustafson, Dr. Gorman and Dr. Montgomery.
 All members of the Company's Compensation Committee are independent (as independence is currently defined in Rule 5605(a)(2) of the NASDAQ listing standards).
-The Compensation Committee met two times during the 2016.
+The Compensation Committee met three times during the 2017.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on the Company's website at www.xencor.com.